kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 			- absent -> command console
 ```

 And that's where things got really weird.
-Can you tell what loads the kernel here?
+Can you tell what loads and boots the kernel here?
 I couldn't, especially that the `readKL` and `bootKL` commands **didn't exist**.

-Likewise, the `bootcmd` didn't make sense, because there is no UBI partition named `UBI` and there is no volume named `KL`.
+Likewise, the `bootcmd` didn't make sense, because there was no UBI partition named `UBI` and there was no volume named `KL`.

-The `readArmFw` and `readOptee` commands do exist, though.
+The `readArmFw` and `readOptee` commands did exist, though.
 But what do they even do...?

 ```c
 signed int do_read_optee()